Making The Best Out Of Life and How To Make Your Life Meaningful?

 36. Believe in a higher power.

 We aren’t as big and as important as we think.
-Believing in a higher power reminds us that and keeps our feet on the ground.
+Believing in a higher power reminds us of that, and keeps our feet on the ground.

 37. Trust more.